isomerpages/moe-gongshangpri/_programmes/Character and Citizenship Edu/Edusave Character Award.md

 <p>Qualities of Resilience / Civic Responsibility / Care for Others.
 <br>Pupils demonstrated how they have persevered and shown resilience despite
-difficult circumstances (e.g. through financial difficulties, facing family issues, health issues etc.) and have managed to overcome the odds and still do commendably well in both academic and non-academic domains.</p>
+difficult circumstances (e.g. through financial difficulties, facing family issues, health issues, etc.) and have managed to overcome the odds and still do commendably well in both academic and non-academic domains.</p>
 </li>
 </ul>
 <p>The maximum quota per year for each mainstream school is set at up to